j3soon/nvidia-isaac-summary/README.md

   >
   > -- [NVIDIA Isaac Perceptor](https://developer.nvidia.com/isaac/perceptor)

+  Personally, I think these GPU-accelerated packages would be released as Isaac ROS packages in the future.
+This means we can expect more versatile and powerful Isaac ROS packages than currently released packages such as [Isaac ROS Nvblox](https://nvidia-isaac-ros.github.io/repositories_and_packages/isaac_ros_nvblox/index.html) for navigation tasks.

+  The developer preview is planned for Q2, 2024. ([source](https://developer.nvidia.com/isaac/perceptor))

   - Isaac Nova Orin [[link](https://developer.nvidia.com/isaac/nova-orin)]
     a reference architecture for AMRs based on NVIDIA Jetson AGX Orin.
     > a state-of-the-art compute and sensor reference architecture to accelerate AMR development and deployment.
 It features up to two Jetson AGX Orin computers and a full sensor suite for next-gen AMRs that enable surround vision-based perception with lidar-based solutions.